project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 #### When filing a new bug, it is mandatory to include:

-* Descriptive title - use keywords so others can find your bug (avoiding duplicates)
+* 'Descriptive title'; use keywords so others can find your bug (avoiding duplicates)

 * Steps to trigger the problem that are specific, and repeatable